bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_2/workshop_2_instructions.md

 # Workshop 2: Scaling Up and Using the Compute Cluster

 ## Introduction
-In this workshop, you will build on your skills by working with a much larger ancient genome dataset.
-The file is too large to process on your laptop, so you will learn how to use a compute cluster to perform your analysis.
+In this workshop, you will build on your skills by working with a much larger bacterial genome dataset.
+We will pretend that the file is too large to process on your laptop, so you will learn how to use a compute cluster to perform your analysis.
 You will use LLMs to help adapt your scripts for large files and to run jobs on the cluster.
 This workshop is designed for students with little prior experience using high-performance computing resources.

 ## Template Repo
 - [Workshop 2: Template Repo](https://github.com/bu-bioinfo-comp-workshops/workshop_2)